 Water & Sewer System Improvements

-Village Holding Public Hearing For IEPA Loan for Wastewater System Improvements
+Village Securing Low-Interest IEPA Loan for Wastewater System Improvements

-The Village of Roselle will hold a public hearing in the Council Chamber at Village Hall on November 28, 2016, at 7:00 p.m. regarding its plans to secure a low-interest $17.3 million loan through the Illinois Environmental Protection Agency (IEPA) for planned wastewater system improvement projects.
+The Village of Roselle held a public hearing on November 28, 2016, at 7:00 p.m. regarding its plans to secure a low-interest $17.3 million loan through the Illinois Environmental Protection Agency (IEPA) for planned wastewater system improvement projects.
 The Village is required by the IEPA to seek public comments regarding the environmental impacts of any proposed projects funded through an IEPA loan.

 The Village commissioned a report from consulting engineering firm RHMG to plan for the infrastructure projects necessary to maintain both the aging water and wastewater systems in Roselle.
 The report identified over $18.9 million in needed improvements to the wastewater collection system over the next five years, the majority of which are eligible to be covered by the IEPA loan.
 The recommended improvements were adopted as part of the Village’s Wastewater Facilities Master Plan in 2015.